 This recipe calls for a "flax egg".
 Which is 1 tbsp of ground flax seed, mixed with two tablespoons of water.
 Let it sit for 10 minutes before adding to the recipe.

 This was my first time making a streusel topping for my banana muffins.
 At first it was REALLY crunchy, but by the next day it had softened and was tasty.
-Definitely not a necessary component, these are great plain, or with a bit of vegan butter.
+Definitely not a necessary component.

 Onto the recipes!